UPDATE (11.02.2020): Post updated with additional commentary. Some images updated.

 [Fig. 4] Overview of Option 1.

-Recall the Eastern Pkwy de-interlining plan under NYTIP.
-With a simple fix to the infamous Rogers (Nostrand) Junction, 2/3 trains run via Nostrand Avenue and 4/5 trains run via Eastern Pkwy.
-East of Franklin Avenue, the 4 runs express to Crown Heights – Utica Avenue station and the 5 runs local to New Lots Avenue.
+Recall the Eastern Parkway de-interlining plan under NYTIP.
+With a simple fix to the infamous Rogers (Nostrand) Junction, 2/3 trains run via Nostrand Avenue and 4/5 trains run via Eastern Parkway.
+East of Franklin Avenue, the 4 runs express to Crown Heights – Utica Avenue station and the 5 runs local to Linden Boulevard.

-Option 1 changes 4/5 service east of Franklin Avenue – the 4 runs local east of Franklin Avenue and the 5 runs express.
+Option 1 changes 4/5 service east of Franklin Avenue – the 4 runs local and the 5 runs express instead of the other way around.
 This is because the Utica Avenue subway provisions extend from the local tracks after Utica Avenue station.
 Option 1 contemplates seven stations on Utica Avenue as shown above, including the Kings Plaza terminal.
 Owing to a high water table in southern Brooklyn, NYTIP contemplates a part-subway, part-elevated extension.
-One possible location for a portal is the space on the left side of Utica Avenue between Rutland Rd and Clarkson Avenue:
+One possible location for a portal is the space on the left side of Utica Avenue between Rutland Road and Clarkson Avenue:

 [Fig. 5] Potential portal location.
 A portal in this area requires some property takings; however, the portal itself would be much narrower than the highlighted spaces.

-As an alternative, since the proposed extension is two tracks, the subway could emerge through the street by appropriating road space; the likeliest candidates for this include the road between Snyder and Tilden Avenues, or between Tilden Ave and Beverley Rd.
+As an alternative, since the proposed extension is two tracks, the subway could emerge through the street by appropriating road space; the likeliest candidate for this is the road between Snyder and Tilden Avenues.
 (The 1929 plan proposed an underground subway to about Avenue J before emerging onto an el – this is another potential option.)

 Option 2: Build the Utica Avenue subway as a branch of the L train.